neondatabase/website/content/docs/extensions/pg-extensions.md

 ## Request extension support

-To request support for a Postgres extension, please contact us at [support@neon.tech](mailto:support@neon.tech) or post your request to the [Neon community forum](https://community.neon.tech/).
+To request support for a Postgres extension, please post your request to the [Neon community forum](https://community.neon.tech/).
+[Neon Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+For more detail, see [Getting Support](/docs/introduction/support).

 ### Custom-built extensions

 Neon supports custom-built Postgres extensions for exclusive use with your Neon account.
-If you developed your own Postgres extension and want to use it with Neon, send a request to [support@neon.tech](mailto:support@neon.tech).
+If you developed your own Postgres extension and want to use it with Neon, please post your request to the [Neon community forum](https://community.neon.tech/).
+[Neon Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+For more detail, see [Getting Support](/docs/introduction/support).
 Please include the following information in your request:

 - A repository link or archive file containing the source code for your extension
 - A description of what the extension does, instructions for compiling it, and any prerequisites